-Example 5: The level of the Index decreases from the Strike Value of 470 to an Ending Index Level of 0.
+Example 5: The level of the Index decreases from the Strike Value of 165 to an Ending Index Level of 0.

-Because the Index Return is negative and the Ending Index Level of 0 is less than the Strike Value of 470 by more than the Buffer Amount of 10%, the investor receives a payment at maturity of \$100 per \$1,000 principal amount note, which reflects the benefit provided by the Buffer Amount of 10%, calculated as follows:
+Because the Index Return is negative and the Ending Index Level of 0 is less than the Strike Value of 165 by more than the Buffer Amount of 10%, the investor receives a payment at maturity of \$100 per \$1,000 principal amount note, which reflects the benefit provided by the Buffer Amount of 10%, calculated as follows:

-$1,000 + [1,000 \times (-100\% + 10\%)] = 100$
+$$1,000 + [1,000 \times (-100\% + 10\%)] = 100$$

-The hypothetical returns and hypothetical payouts on the notes shown above do not reflect fees or expenses that would be associated with any sale in the secondary market.
+These returns and the payouts on the notes shown above do not reflect fees or expenses that would be associated with any sale in the secondary market.
 If these fees and expenses were included, the hypothetical total returns and payouts shown above would likely be lower.